emilbayes/signature-request/README.md

 * `payload` is optional, but must be a Buffer.
 The default value is the empty Buffer.
-* `key` must be a cryptographically pseudorandom key of length `signatureRequest.KEYBYTES` passed as a Buffer.
+* `key` must be a cryptographically pseudorandom key of length `authenticatedRequest.KEYBYTES` passed as a Buffer.
 It is recommended to use `sodium-native` Secure Buffers if possible.

-Returns boolean on whether the signature was valid or not.
+Returns boolean on whether the MAC was valid or not.

 ## License